nyalex/Stripe-Migration-PHP/README.md

 2. Add your Stripe API keys into `stripe_keys.php`, but be careful!
 Test it on your test API keys first!

 3. Run the respective file directly in your browser for each element that you want migrated.
 For example, run `move_plans.php` if you want your plans migrated.

-> Warning: When running `move_subscriptions.php`, the script will cancel existing subscriptions from the source account.
+⋅⋅1. *Warning!* When running `move_subscriptions.php`, the script will cancel existing subscriptions from the source account.

 4. Check your destination account to make sure everything worked as expected.